chinchalinchin/bertjen/README.md

 	NORMCDF goobledygook

-will initiate the command line program for that particular function. <br><br>
+will initiate the command line program for that particular function.
+Bertjen will then step through the program and ask for the arguments of that function one by one.<br><br>
 _____________________________________________________________________________
 <b>Calibration</b>
 _____________________________________________________________________________